TUB-DVG/CalibLab/README.md

 # Usage
 The repository includes two example building models along with their results, providing users with a practical starting point for utilizing the framework.
 Additionally, a Jupyter Notebook script is included to guide users through the framework step-by-step.
 The notebook visualizes each stage of the process and offers detailed explanations to enhance understanding and ease of application.

-# References
-Bischof, J., Knoll, S., Duffy, A., 2022.
-Development Of A Python-Based Simplified Hourly Building Model For Non-Domestic Building Stock Operational Energy Simulations.
-Presented at the BauSim Conference 2022.
-[DOI](https://doi.org/10.26868/29761662.2022.5)

-The original underlying building energy model can be found under [Dynamic-ISO--Building-Simulator (DIBS)](https://github.com/IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator)

 # Publications

 Fülep, Katalin; Kalathiparambil Kennedy, Mary Lidiya; Brandt, Stefan; Streblow, Rita (2024): An Open-Source Framework: Bayesian Building Energy Model Calibration with Uncertainty Quantification.
 In the proceedings of the uSIM2024 in Edinburgh, 25.
 November 2024.

 Fülep, Katalin; Chen, Siling; Brandt, Stefan; Streblow, Rita (2024): Advancing Building Energy Modeling: An Open-Source Bayesian Calibration Framework for Non-Residential Buildings.
 In the proceedings of the SimBuild in Denver, Colorado, 21-23 May 2024.
-In SimBuild 2024, [URL](https://publications.ibpsa.org/conference/paper/?id=simbuild2024_2292)
+In SimBuild 2024 URL: https://publications.ibpsa.org/conference/paper/?id=simbuild2024_2292

 ---
 The CalibLab has been developed in context of the [BaU-SaN project](https://www.zukunftbau.de/projekte/forschungsfoerderung/1008187-2137zukunftbau